 Aged 40-74?
 Your practice may invite you to book an appointment for a free NHS Health Check.

 Even though you might be feeling great, if you’re over forty you may be at risk of heart disease, stroke, kidney disease, diabetes or dementia.
 A FREE NHS Health Check can help you reduce these risks and make sure that you stay healthy.

 Everyone is at risk of developing heart disease, stroke, diabetes, kidney disease and some forms of dementia.
 The good news is that these conditions can often be prevented – even if you have a history of them in your family.
 Have your free NHS Health Check and you will be better prepared for the future and be able to take steps to maintain or improve your health.

 This check is part of a national scheme to help prevent the onset of these health problems.
 Everyone between the ages of 40 and 74 who has not been diagnosed with the conditions mentioned will be invited for a check once every five years.
 If you are outside the age range and concerned about your health, you should contact your GP.
-You can find more information at www.nhs.uk/nhshealthcheck or click here to download the NHS Health check leaflet.
+You can find more information at www.nhs.uk/nhshealthcheck or click here (PDF, 648KB) to download the NHS Health check leaflet.

 GP online services gives patients the option to book appointments, request repeat prescriptions and view their GP records, using their computer, tablet or smartphone rather than having to phone or visit their practice.

 Online services complement the existing ways patients can access appointments, prescriptions and their records.
 Contact your practice to sign up to this service.